 The OPI School Finance website is updated with the most recent information available.
 An "Information to Auditors" section can be found on the School Finance webpage under the Auditing section.
-The "Information to Auditors" section contains current and prior Budget Reports (which also include the excess reserve information), Trustees' Financial Summary (TFS) Reports, Student Enrollment Reports, and Value of Donated Commodities Reports.
+The "Information to Auditors" section contains current and prior Budget Reports (which also include the excess reserve information), Trustees' Financial Summary (TFS) Reports, Student Enrollment Reports, and Value of USDA Foods (also known as Donated Commodities Reports).